 Alex Halperin (01:35):

 Yeah, it’s a really interesting conversation in a lot of ways.
-There’s, there’s a lot of sort of colorful history and you know the story of a complicated and very influential figure.
+There’s a lot of sort of colorful history and the story of a complicated and very influential figure.

 Donnell Alexander (01:48):

 Yeah.
 Cannabis isn’t turning out people like that anymore.